SGrondin/bitconcat/README.md

 # bitconcatJS

 A simple Javascript library to append and prepend up to 25 bits at a time to a bitstream.
-It will group full bits together into byte.
+It will group full bits together into bytes when possible.
 Useful for compression and stream algorithms.
 More documentation and a lot of information about this project is available [here](http://simongrondin.name/?p=91).

 ## Installation